dorianprill/stroke/README.md

 # brezel
-[WIP] small implementation of (up to) cubic bezier curves as generic as possible
+[WIP] small implementation of (up to) cubic bezier curves as generic as possible, with the goal of learning proper rust.